 Admitted students must also complete a criminal background check and pass a drug screening with an acceptable outcome before taking their first nursing course.

 Note: The following are the nine (9) ASD Program Prerequisite Courses (If taking course prerequisites at another institution, please refer to the University of Saint Joseph’s Academic Catalog (under Program Curriculum option below) for course descriptions to ensure course content is met.
 Or, use this link for online Transfer Equivalencies).

-- General Biology* (4 credits) (Science Prerequisite Course).
-This course will be waived for students who have earned a grade of B or better in Anatomy and Physiology I* and II* and Microbiology*.
+General Biology (4 credits) (Science Prerequisite Course).
+This course may be waived for students who have earned a grade of B or better in Anatomy and Physiology I and II and Microbiology.

 All prerequisite courses must be completed prior to application submission.
 All final official transcripts must be received at USJ for full admission.

 Not more than two prerequisite courses may be in progress at the time of formal application and may be evidenced with mid-term grades and an official transcript as proof of enrollment at the time of application.
 Admission is contingent upon successful completion of all in-progress prerequisite courses.

 No, the ASD program is not considered a full-time program of study.

 Yes, an official international transcript evaluation from any NACES member organization must be submitted to the Office of Admissions; World Education Service (WES) is preferred.

 Admission decisions are made by the Director of the ASD Program in consultation with the Chair of Nursing, but the admission process is centralized in the Office of Admissions.

 Due to the rigor and intensity of the ASD Program, working full-time is not recommended.
 You might consider part-time employment.